Accredited Int. Dip. MBACP Reg, Barnardos Adoption Reg

-I was for 15 years until December 2021 a Senior Course Tutor at the Life-Force Centre in Colchester delivering a BACP Accredited Counselling Training Programme.
+I was for 15 years until December 2021 a Senior Course Tutor at the Life-Force Centre in Colchester delivering a BACP Gold Standard Accredited Counselling Training Programme.

 I am a member of the British Association for Counselling & Psychotherapy (BACP), bound by its Ethical Framework for good practice in counselling and psychotherapy.

 I attend monthly clinical supervision with a Senior Qualified Supervisor in accordance with the guidelines and requirements of BACP to maintain therapeutic standards of practice.

-I hold an enhanced Criminal Record Bureau (DBS) disclosure certifying me as suitable for work with vulnerable adults and children.
+I hold an enhanced Disclosure & Barring Service (DBS) disclosure certifying me as suitable for work with vulnerable adults and children.

 I maintain Continued Professional Development to update my skills, broadening my experience by regularly conducting research, attending courses and seminars.